 Q: What's in it for DEs?

-A: $250 Cash for the Winning DE.
-Being a DE is excellent practice for those working towards a career in story development.
+A: Being a DE is excellent practice for those working towards a career in story development.
 You are the point person for a new creative community invigorated by your leadership.
 You learn to motivate and encourage a creative team to achieve excellence.
 Your sense of story develops in amazing ways.
-IF YOUR WRITER WINS: You get $250 Cash.
+IF YOUR WRITER WINS: You get a cash prize.
 You are introduced as part of the creative team.
 You get an Executive Producer credit if the movie gets made.

 Q: Do Write of Passage Spotlight Films compete with "168" Signature Speed Film entries?